objektwerks/s3/README.md

 S3
 --
->S3 features test using the Minio and AWS SDK.
+>S3 features test using the Minio, AWS SDK and Scala 3.

 Install
 -------